How to Recover From a Big Trading Loss

 3. Write it off

 The silver lining of any investment loss is the ability to use it to offset capital gains (or offset ordinary income, up to $3,000 per year).
-Not only is it a tax-smart strategy, but also knowing that you leveraged a loss to save on taxes can provide some consolation as well as boost morale.
+Not only is it a tax-smart strategy, but also knowing that leveraging a loss to save on taxes can provide some consolation as well as boost morale.
 Even so, it's best to keep losses small and control the risk against major capital drawdowns—a write-off can only go so far.

 4. Slowly start to rebuild